istio/istio.io/_docs/tasks/traffic-management/ingress.md

 combining a minimal Ingress Resource specification with Istio's route rules.

-> Note: Istio does not support annotations in the ingress resource
+> Note: Istio does not support `ingress.kubernetes.io` annotations in the ingress resource
 > specifications.
-Any annotation other than the default ingress class will
+Any annotation other than `kubernetes.io/ingress.class: istio` will be ignored.
-> be ignored.

 ## Before you begin